felixjung/feju.github.io/_posts/2016-03-18-let-us-loop-you-in.md

 * Advanced storage controller for better memory performance
 * Apple Pencil support

+##### Cleaning up the product lines

-But why terminate the Air products?
-Think about it.
-The Macbook Air was a radical machine when it got introduced.
+Why do I think Apple is going to do this?
+Think about it, the Macbook Air was a radical machine when it first got introduced.
 No other laptop was as thin and owning the first generation Macbook Air cost a premium.
 Over time this changed and the Air became Apple's default consumer laptop.
 Last year, the company introduced a new 12" Macbook that is lighter and thinner than the 11" Macbook Air.
 I am convinced, the only reason Apple kept the Air around was that the Macbook was too much of a compromise in terms of performance an connectivity and too expensive at the time.
-That could very well change this year and it would not make sense to keep the Macbook Air around anymore.
+Just like the original Air it was too much of a technological advancement for the broader market.
+That could very well change this year rendering the Macbook Air obsolete.

 The case for dropping the iPad Air is similar.
 It was introduced at a time when the iPad 2 was still being sold as a cheap entry device.
 The iPad Air was also